-The School of Drama Graduate Video & Media Design Option is a conceptually rigorous, hands-on and innovative three–year program, which teaches advanced technical skills in a critical context.
+The School of Drama Graduate Video & Media Design Program is a conceptually rigorous, hands-on and innovative three–year program that teaches advanced technical skills in a critical context.

 Video & Media Design Graduates are expected to think critically about media technologies, their impact on individuals, relationships and society and to explore these issues in the form and content of their work.

 Expanded Theater is a cross-disciplinary “Fusion Studio” (part of the IDeATe curriculum), where students explore a variety of new technologies and unusual platforms for theatrical experience with students & faculty from across multiple CMU Departments (Fine Arts, Engineering, Computer Science, Entertainment Technology, Robotics).
-Expanded Theater explores domains ranging from site-specific and network-supported performance / interventionist practices, to pervasive social media technologies and their influence on interpersonal communication.
+The course explores domains ranging from site-specific and network-supported performance / interventionist practices, to pervasive social media technologies and their influence on interpersonal communication.
 The goal is to investigate contemporary languages that allow authors, actors and technologists to collaborate in ways that push beyond our present understanding of theatrical production and reception.
-Expanded Theater also has a New York City component, housed at Steiner Studios in the Brooklyn Navy Yard, where projects move from the proof-of-concept stage to workshops for presenters and other industry players.

 Special Topics in Media courses fill out the curriculum; these workshop-based classes explore the newest technologies and contexts.
-This Spring we are offering a course exploring Augmented Reality for site-specific performance, (description link).
+This Spring we are offering a course exploring Augmented Reality for site-specific performance.